hensyou/cf-micro-service-architecture/labs/lab1/README.md

 product.service.host: https://product-service.cfapps.io/

 ```

+A YAML file is actually a sequence of documents separated by --- lines, and each document is parsed separately to a flattened map.

+If a YAML document contains a spring.profiles key, then the profiles value (comma-separated list of profiles) is fed into the Spring Environment.acceptsProfiles(), and if any of those profiles are active, then that document is included in the final merge (otherwise not).

-PCF will run the `cloud` profile.
+In the example above, PCF will run the `cloud` profile.
 This will allow you to test locally and via PCF seamlessly.
 If you needed to update the Route in your product manifest for it to push (ie: it was not unique), you will need to up-date the `product.service.host` accordingly.

 A better approach to sharing configurations like this is to use Config Server: